 Perform PEST analysis for each of your competitors, and compare with your own.

 It won’t happen overnight, it’s an ongoing process.
 Performing regular competitor analysis will give your company the advantage it needs to outsmart the competition.
-Watch and learn - yes, you’re right, I mean spy and copy.
+Watch and learn.
 Monitor your progress by installing tracking - Google Analytics, SEMrush, Moz, Webmaster Tools.
 Watch your competitors and industry with Quick Search and Talkwalker Alerts.
 See what’s working and what isn’t.